 Sunflower beetles feed on the plant's foliage.
 Removing the adults by hand is the best control strategy.
 If there are large populations of aphids, remove them with a jet of water from your garden hose or apply horticultural soap.

 Common Diseases for Sunflowers

-Although they are fairly robust plants, there are a few fungal diseases that can affect sunflowers, such as downy mildew and powdery mildew.
+Although they are fairly robust plants, sunflowers may succumb to a few fungal diseases, such as downy mildew and powdery mildew.
 These are similar in that they start off as spots on the leaves or stems and then grow into puffy masses.
 Downy mildew affects both sides of the leaf, while powdery mildew is usually confined to the top of the leaf.

 Most mature sunflowers won't be affected by either downy or powdery mildew, but neither is very attractive.
 If you catch it early enough, you can apply a fungicide that will protect unaffected leaves and plants.
 Affected leaves should be removed and destroyed.
 Don't compost diseased material.

-Some fungi can be spread from other plants and through garden tools.
+Some fungal pathogens can be spread from other plants and through garden tools.
 Remove weeds and other debris, including in the fall when preparing the garden for winter.
-Disinfect tools by cleaning them with a solution of one part bleach with four parts water.
+Sanitize tools by wiping the blades with isopropyl alcohol before making each cut.

-Verticillium wilt is another fungal disease that affects over 300 plants, shrubs and trees.
+Verticillium wilt is another fungal disease that affects more than 300 plants, shrubs, and trees.
 This disease starts in the soil and invades a plant through the root system, eventually killing it.
 Unfortunately, there's no cure once a plant is infected.
 The only recourse is to remove the plant entirely.